-To vary or request an extension to parental leave please complete the variation form (PDF, 42KB).
+To vary or request an extension to parental leave please complete the variation form (PDF, 441KB).

-To apply please complete the partner leave application form (PDF, 44KB).
+To apply please complete the partner leave application form (PDF, 488KB).

 If you are a recognised member of an emergency services body you can get up to two days of paid leave to perform duties during an emergency.
 If the emergency is officially declared a natural disaster this can be extended by another two days.To apply for this leave please use HRonline.

-If you do not have access please complete the emergency services leave form (PDF, 28KB).
+If you do not have access please complete the emergency services leave form (PDF, 531KB).

-If you do not have access please complete the examination leave application (PDF, 27KB).
+If you do not have access to HRonline, please complete the Study/Examination leave application (PDF, 910KB).

-For more information see the Defence Reserves Leave Procedure.
+For more information see Defence Reserves Leave - information for Staff and Supervisors